salrashid123/gcp_tokendistributor/README.md

   *It is expected customers will customize the client and server to suite their needs.*

+For simplicity, the default terraform steps does _NOT_ use the TPM.
+To seal the data to a TPM, add the flags detailed in the section below.

 If you do not want to use terraform, the `gcloud_setup/` folder contains command sequences in gcloud.

 Alice and Bob will both need: